opalmedapps/opal-db-management/README.md

 ## Running the databases with encrypted connections

 If a dev chooses they can also build the containers in this repo with SSL enabled to encrypt all db connections and traffic.

+### Generating Self-signed Certificates

 To generate the SSL certificates for the database container and the client applications:

 1. Open a bash CLI and navigate to the `certs/` directory of your db-docker.
 There should be three files there already, an `openssl-ca.cnf`, an `openssl-server.cnf`, and a `v3.ext`.
 These provide the details for openssl to generate the various certificates required to enable encrypted connections between any client application container and the database container.
 2. Generate the certificate authority (CA) certificate: